-Environmental accounts provide critical information to enable society to understand the current state and trends in condition of land, freshwater, coastal and marine resources, at scales appropriate for informing policy and investment decisions.
+Environmental accounts provide the information necessary for society to understand the current state and trends in condition of land, freshwater, coastal and marine resources, at scales appropriate for informing policy and investment decisions.

-The Australian Regional Environmental Accounts Trial was undertaken by Natural Resource Management bodies across Australia between 2011 and 2015, in conjunction with NRM Regions Australia, the Wentworth Group of Concerned Scientists, universities and government agencies.
+Between 2011 and 2015, NRM bodies across Australia participated in a Regional Environmental Accounts trial, in conjunction with NRM Regions Australia, the Wentworth Group of Concerned Scientists, universities and government agencies.
 The trial tested the environmental accounting framework called Accounting for Nature (2008), and the necessary processes and procedures to implement a national program of environmental accounting in Australia.

 Ten NRM regions compiled regional accounts using the asset condition accounting method described in the Quick Guide (2013).
 This method used a common unit of measure, the Econd, to quantify the condition of environmental assets.
 Accounts produced during the trial were developed for assets within land, freshwater, coastal and marine environments.
 Accounts were reviewed and accredited by scientific committees following the Accounting for Nature model, to provide credibility and confidence in the data for decision making.